Ruprecht Karls Universität Heidelberg

 Detector Development

-Naturally, an ideal detector provides unlimited precision of the variables of interest.
-In reality the measured particle needs to interact with the detector material to produce a signal that then can be read out.
-Therefore, the detector itself has an impact on the measurement and thus poses limits to the ideal case.
-However, to get as close to the ideal as possible Research and Development (R&D) of new detectors and technologies never stops.
-If either existing detectors are being upgraded or new ones being built, there is always work to do.
+Ideally, a detector would offer unlimited precision for the variables of interest.
+However, in reality, the particles need to interact with the detector material to generate a readable signal.
+Therefore, the detector itself impacts the measurement, imposing inherent limits on the measurement precision.
+To achieve the highest levels of precision and continuously improve the design, Research and Development (R&D) of new detectors and technologies never stops.
+Whether existing detectors are being upgraded or new ones are being built, there is always work to be done.

 ALICE TPC Upgrade and GEM Studies

 In the past, our group played a major role in the upgrade of the ALICE Time Projection Chamber (TPC).
-There the readout chambers were changed from Multi-Wire Proportional Chambers (MWPC) to Gas Electron Multiplier (GEM) based chambers.
-The group was mainly involved in the effort of testing the GEMs for quality assurance and actually building and testing the ready chambers.
-Furthermore, some fundamental research about the nature and origin of discharges happening in GEM detectors has been carried out.
+The readout chambers were changed from Multi-Wire Proportional Chambers (MWPC) to Gas Electron Multiplier (GEM) based chambers.
+The group was mainly involved in the effort of testing the GEMs (leakage current measurements, optical and electrical inspection), as well as the assembly and testing of the completed chambers.
+Furthermore, some fundamental research about the nature and origin of discharges happening in GEM detectors, as well as means to mitigate their occurrence has been carried out [1] [2] [3] [4] [5] [6].

 Curved Silicon Sensors

-The "open" setup features one of the first bent ALPIDE chips as DUT.
+Test beam setup with one of the first bent ALPIDE chips as DUT and a scintillator coincidence trigger at DESY II

-Correlation of y-coordinates of one flat reference detector (plane ALPIDE 2) with a bent ALPIDE chip (plane ALPIDE 3).
+Correlation of the y-coordinates of one flat reference detector with a bent ALPIDE chip

 Tools for Data Acquisition and Analysis